USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_ISAM.md

 GRIDMASK_STATES_12NE3.nc
 ```

+Note, all states are listed in the variable list in the header of the file, but the data only contains valid entries for the states in the 12NE3 domain.

 The instructions require the user to edit the DESID emissions control namelist file and the DESID chemical control namelist file in the BLD directory.
 If you want to use emission scaling (independently from ISAM or DDM3D) you will also need to edit these files. (see step 10 below).

 ```